TurtleEngr/gitproj/README.md

 `git proj [CMD] -H usage` - output the short usage help for "git proj CMD".
 For example: "git proj init -H usage".
 If a command requires options, you can just type the command for the usage help.

-After installation, html and markdown help files can also be found at:
-/usr/share/doc/git-proj/user-doc/

 # Source